graphql-python/graphql-core/docs/usage/validator.rst

          " sub selection of subfields.
 Did you mean 'friends { ... }'?",
          locations=[SourceLocation(line=6, column=9)])]

-These rules are implemented in the :mod:`graphql.validation.rules` module.
+These rules are available in the :data:`specified_rules` list and implemented in the ``graphql.validation.rules`` subpackage.
 Instead of the default rules, you can also use a subset or create custom rules.
 The rules are based on the :class:`graphql.validation.ValidationRule` class which is based on the :class:`graphql.language.Visitor` class which provides a way of walking through an AST document using the visitor pattern.